jweaver72/EGZUMMER-WIKI/Radio-operation.md

 * it will scan between given boundaries
 * long-press `5 NOAA` or `EXIT`, or switch VFOs to exit `ScnRng` mode

+`ScnRng` function is also supported by spectrum analyzer.
+If you activated the function just start [spectrum analyzer](./Spectrum-analyzer).

 ## Memory-channels scanning

 To scan channels saved in the radio memory switch the VFO to Memory mode.